WhyCantTheyJust/website/content/podcast/S2-E10-childcare.md

 So I think what the government should aspire to is to leave as its legacy a system of well-regulated, well-run child care centres, that is delivered on a model that gives parents a lot of choice, but which also provides that baseline public service that delivers early childhood education in a similar way, and with similarly structured incentives to the school education system.

 **Glenn**<br>
-That wraps another episode of Why Can’t They Just?
-Our theme music for this podcast is a piece called Insurrection by Pierre Chrétien, performed by the Soul Jazz Orchestra, courtesy of Do Right Music Inc. I’m Glenn Davidson.
+That was another episode of Why Can’t They Just?
+The piece that we use for our theme music for this podcast is a piece called Insurrection by Pierre Chrétien, performed by the Soul Jazz Orchestra, courtesy of Do Right Music Inc.

+**Janaline**<br>
+You can also hear us on Canberra community radio, 2XX FM 98.3 on Tuesdays between 6 and 7, or via 2XXfm.org.au.
+If you like our work, consider supporting us on Patreon, via our website whycanttheyjust.com.au.

+**Glenn**<br>
+I’m Glenn Davidson.

 **Luke**<br>
 I’m Luke Robertson.